k1915361/ku_django_frontend/README.md

 Hidden only on sm - for tablet and desktop side navigation bar
 `d-none d-sm-inline`

+Hidden from md to xs - hide side navigation bar on tablet and smaller screens `d-none d-md-inline`

 Visible only on xs - for mobile top navigation bar
 `d-block d-sm-none`